- Logistics

 bqm = dimod.BinaryQuadraticModel('BINARY')

-# For each vehicle-route pair: add variable
+# For each vehicle-route pair: add a variable with its congestion cost

 for vehicle in vehicles: